ProteinsWebTeam/interpro-docs/docs/homepage.rst

 ********************

-The final section of the homepage (section 4 in the *InterPro homepage* figure above) comprises components linking to the articles from the `InterPro Blog <https://proteinswebteam.github.io/interpro-blog/>`_, technical aspects of the website and our |twitter| `Twitter feed <https://twitter.com/InterProDB>`_.
+The final section of the homepage (section 4 in the *InterPro homepage* figure above) comprises components linking to our |x| `X feed <https://twitter.com/InterProDB>`_, the articles from the `InterPro Blog <https://proteinswebteam.github.io/interpro-blog/>`_ and technical aspects of the website.

-.. |twitter| image:: images/icons/twitter.svg
+.. |x| image:: images/icons/x-logo.svg
-  :alt: twitter icon
+  :alt: x icon
   :width: 15pt

 .. .. figure:: images/homepage/homepage_spotlight.png